Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-product-endpoints.md

         return Results.NotFound();
     }

-    // Update only the properties that are provided if (productDto.Name != null)
-    {
-        product.Name = productDto.Name;
-    }

-    if (productDto.Description != null)
-    {
-        product.Description = productDto.Description;
-    }

-    if (productDto.Price.HasValue)
-    {
-        product.Price = productDto.Price.Value;
-    }

-    if (productDto.IsAvailable.HasValue)
-    {
-        product.IsAvailable = productDto.IsAvailable.Value;
-    }

-    if (productDto.ImageUrl != null)
-    {
-        product.ImageUrl = productDto.ImageUrl;
-    }
+    // Map from DTO to entity, updating only non-null properties mapper.Map(productDto, product);

     await dbContext.SaveChangesAsync();

-    return Results.Ok(new ProductDto
+    return Results.Ok(mapper.Map<ProductDto>(product));
-    {
-        Id = product.Id,
-        Name = product.Name,
-        Description = product.Description,
-        Price = product.Price,
-        IsAvailable = product.IsAvailable,
-        ImageUrl = product.ImageUrl
-    });
 }).RequireAuthorization(policy => policy.RequireRole("Admin"));
 ```

 This endpoint:
 1. Retrieves the product by ID
 2. Returns a 404 Not Found response if the product doesn't exist
-3. Updates only the properties that are provided in the request
+3. Uses AutoMapper to map the DTO to the existing entity, updating only the properties that are provided
 4. Saves the changes to the database
-5. Returns a 200 OK response with the updated product
+5. Returns a 200 OK response with the updated product (mapped back to a DTO using AutoMapper)
 6. Requires the "Admin" role

 ### Delete Product